k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/05_tdm_reference_processes.md

-Note that **the [Sync method](/articles/14_sync_LU_instance/04_sync_methods.md) LU property is set by default to None**, i.e. each LUI (reference table) is synced only once.
+Note that **the [Sync method](/articles/14_sync_LU_instance/04_sync_methods.md) LU property is set by default to None**, i.e., each LUI (reference table) is synced only once.
 You need to edit this property in order to enable a recurring sync of the reference table from the source environment.